AurelienRoyer/SEAHORS/README.md

 Preprint:  https://doi.org/10.5281/zenodo.7674699

 ## Update
-### v1.1 April 2023
+### v1.1 to 1.3 April 2023
 Add ggplot 2D tab :"Simple 2D plot" with pdf download and numeric imput to modify the projection ratio.

-Add "Figure customization" tab : to modify the theme of ggplot figure ("Simple 2D plot" and "Density Plot")
+Add "Figure options" conditional panel : to modify the theme of ggplot figure ("Simple 2D plot" and "Density Plot")

-### v1.2
+Correction DensityPlot and modification of point size and transparency.

-Correction DensityPlot and modification of point size.
+Add ggplot 2D slide, activated unchecking the button "advanced plot".